j7168908jx/j7168908jx.github.io/_pages/games/connecting-dots/index.md

 - Each player take turns to draw a line between two dots.
 - When a player completes a triangle, it can continue to draw one more line until no more triangles are formed.
 One point is awarded for each triangle formed.
-- The game ends when all lines are drawn.
-The player with the most points wins.
+- The game ends when no valid moves (that can earn a point) are left.
+- The player with the most points wins.

 Line rules: